cs-ssa-w21/final-project-ask/README.md

 [Google Drive Folder](https://drive.google.com/drive/u/1/folders/1EXtgLpPaTqfppwBEWyIJsrbgVAsv4Xew)

 ## Instructions on Usage
-1. Run the MASKFREE_twitter_scraping.ipynb file
-to gather all the mask-free Tweets.

-2. Run the MASKUP_twitter_scraping.ipynb file
-to gather all the mask-up Tweets.

-3. Run the data_cleaning_for_analysis.ipynb to
-merge the scraped Twitter dataframes with the COVID-19 confirmed cases dataframe and the NYT mask usage dataframe.
+1. Run the collecting_and_cleaning_data.ipynb to scrape the Twitter Data using both "mask-free" and "mask-up" searches and merge the scraped Twitter dataframes with the COVID-19 confirmed cases dataframe and the NYT mask usage dataframe.

-4. Run the finalproj_dataviz.ipynb for data visualization and final analysis of the collected data.
+2. Run the finalproj_dataviz.ipynb for data visualization and final analysis of the collected data.